marnikdenouden/ISBEP-Simulation/README.md

 In order to make developments easier the [util.py](util.py) provides some functionality.
 It allows log messages to be more formatted to show their context and allows context to be defined to show or not.
 The util also has the performance_timestamp(label:str) method that can be called to log how long the section until the previous timestamp took to execute.

 # Simulation installation
+The next steps can be taken to install the simulation locally.

 - Ensure all local [dependencies](#dependencies) are met
 - Create a new folder named `git_isaac_sim` in `omni.isaac.examples.user_examples` folder of [Isaac Sim](https://developer.nvidia.com/isaac/sim).